MFarkha/my-goroutines-example/README.md

-## This is a sample set of Go Lang program with goroutines and syncronization patters
+## This is a sample set of Go Lang programs with goroutines and synchronization patterns

 ### How to start
 - `go run main.go`